Overview

 About the role

-This is a part time post (14 hours per week), and you will be offered a fixed term contract until 31/12/2026.
+This is a full time (35 hours per week), and you will be offered a fixed term contract for 24 months.

 Before you apply -